Co-dfns/Co-dfns/LIMITATIONS.md

 difficult to implement with little benefit/gain and thus are not likely to be implemented in the near future.

-* The compiler will handle empty return values strangely at the moment.
 * Arrays of rank > 4 are not supported
 * Arbitrary precision integers are not supported
 * Sparse arrays are not supported yet